Bounds to electron spin qubit variability for scalable CMOS architectures: Results

 We explore theoretically this variability by extracting the g-tensor of electrons in disordered quantum dots from the eigenfunctions calculated by tight binding.
 The results of simulations, shown as solid lines in Figs.~\ref{fig3}\textbf{a} and \textbf{b}, are then used to extract the dependence of $\alpha$ and $\beta$ on the vertical electric field (Figs.~\ref{fig3}\textbf{c} and \textbf{d}).
-The Dresselhaus effect emerges from breaking the lattice inversion symmetry near an interface, which explains why it is strongly dependent on the electric field that confines the electron against the oxide.
-The interface-induced Rashba effect is also dependent on the electric field, but with a weaker dependence.
+The Dresselhaus effect emerges from breaking the lattice inversion symmetry near an interface, which explains why it is strongly dependent on the electric field that confines the electron against the oxide (Fig.~\ref{fig3}\textbf{c}).
+The interface-induced Rashba effect is also dependent on the electric field, but at a smaller scale (Fig.~\ref{fig3}\textbf{d} ).
 Notice that a couple of simulations escape the overall trend.
-These are valley-spin degeneracies.
-While they can be used for fast electrical driving~\cite{Bourdet2018,Corna2018,gilbert_-demand_2023}, they significantly deviate from the target parameters for pure spin qubits.
-In practice it is possible to tune the valley splitting out of this regime.
+These are valley-spin degeneracies, occurring in these simulations because some valley splittings clash with the Zeeman splitting (Fig.~\ref{fig2}.\textbf{f} ) at the input magnetic field of 1~T. While these degeneracies can be used for fast electrical driving~\cite{Bourdet2018,Corna2018,gilbert_-demand_2023}, they significantly deviate from the target parameters for pure spin qubits.
+In practice, it is possible to either tune the valley splitting out of this regime or reduce the magnetic field to reduce the probability of accidental degeneracies, as discussed in the previous section.

 We can also observe in Fig.~\ref{fig3}\textbf{c} that the Dresselhaus parameter $\beta$ is bounded between two extreme values for each electric and magnetic field.
 This can be understood by analysing the perfectly flat [001] interface model, which introduces a distinction between the two sublattices in the diamond structure~\cite{Ferdous2018}.
 Fig.~\ref{fig3}\textbf{e} shows that in this case the Dresselhaus parameter $\beta$ is maximally positive for one sublattice termination and inverts for the other -- the reason for this inversion can be understood viewing the [001] terminations in Fig.~\ref{fig3}\textbf{f}.
-In comparison, a rough interface will contain terminations in both sublattices, and the value of $\beta$ will then lie between these two limits (see also Fig.~\ref{figA3}).
+In comparison, a rough interface will contain terminations in both sublattices, and the value of $\beta$ will then lie between these two limits (see also Supplementary Fig.~\ref{figA3}).